This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Ride the Lake Louise Summer Gondola

 You may know Lake Louise Ski Resort as one of the most popular ski destinations in Canada, but that doesn’t necessarily mean that winter is the best time to visit this gorgeous area.
-In fact, summer is my favorite time to visit Lake Louise Ski Resort because you can hop on the gondola and take in the truly breathtaking summer scenery.
+In fact, summer is my favorite time to visit Lake Louise Ski Resort because you can hop on the Lake Louise Summer Gondola and take in the truly breathtaking summer scenery.

 Think lush mountain landscapes, thousands of wildflowers, and, even the chance to see grizzly bears!
 You may be lucky enough to see several grizzly bears on your gondola ride, and if you’re really lucky, a baby bear (also known as a bear cub).
 They are so cute!
 A grizzly bear sighting is so common here during the summer that they’ve had to fence some of the sightseeing areas off to protect the tourists and the bears.